 If you continue to the far southern end of the summit ridge, there is a nice ridge off to the south east with intermediate level skiing/ boarding, or a considerably steeper run straight down the southern face.
 If you ski this face you can simply walk back up the Alpine Road back to your car when you get to the bottom.

 The west face of the mountain is steeper but is cut by the Great Alpine Road, so is mostly rock cuttings.
-The slopes below the road are generally very steep but probably worth a look if you’re suitably experienced and don’t mind a serious stomp back out to the road.
+The slopes below the road are generally very steep and tree covered, but possibly worth a look when the snow base is deep if you’re suitably experienced and don’t mind a serious stomp back out to the road.

 The Blowhard hut area